 - Security printing – The segment of the printing industry that handles printing banknotes, passports, identity documents, driver’s licenses, vouchers, lottery tickets but also packages for luxury or pharmaceutical products.

 These companies focus uniquely on printing publications: newspapers, books, periodicals such as magazines or directories such as the yellow pages.
-Most printers have specialised in just one type of publication, such as newspapers.
+Most printers have specialized in just one type of publication, such as newspapers.
 They usually target the high volume work in their the market, with general commercial printers also doing their share of books and magazines.

-An in-plant is a printing facilities that is part of a company or institution.
+An in-plant is a printing facility that is part of a company or institution.
 It typically only produces print for its own employer, although sometimes excess capacity is used for commercial printing activities.
 Typical examples of in-plants are the print center of a university, the print department of a ministry or the print division of banks.

 There are additional industry sectors that are closely related to the above sectors.
 These include